 Note that the Protocol does not prevent India from applying its domestic tax law and measures concerning the prevention of tax avoidance or tax evasion by a Singapore resident.
 The GAAR provisions of Indian domestic tax law will be operative from April 1, 2017, and although Indian tax law specifically provides that Indian tax provisions will apply only when they are more beneficial than a tax treaty, GAAR can be applied even if its application is not beneficial.
 Therefore, it is imperative that appropriate substance is created in Singapore holding companies.

 With the amendment of the double taxation avoidance agreement between India and Mauritius on May 10, 2016, the amendment to the Singapore DTAA was expected.
+See our update on the amendment to India Mauritius DTAA here.
 The Protocol is similar to the amendments made to the Mauritius DTAA.
-Further, it aligns with India’s objective of providing for source-based taxation of capital gains from sale of shares of a company resident in India, which is also reflected by the recently amended double taxation avoidance agreement between India and Cyprus.
+Further, it aligns with India’s objective of providing for source-based taxation of capital gains from the sale of shares of a company resident in India, which is also reflected by the recently amended double taxation avoidance agreement between India and Cyprus.
+See our update on amendments to the double taxation avoidance agreement between India and Cyprus here.